 Previous IPM Reports can be found here.

-A list of registered IPM 11 delegates will appear here in January 2018 and will be updated on a weekly basis until the conference has taken place.
+IPM is proud to welcome a truly international group of production specialists year after year.
+A list of registered IPM 11 delegates can be found below, and will be updated on a weekly basis until the conference has taken place.

 Click here for a list of delegates that attended IPM 10.